 Wireless Energy Transfer

 Wireless energy transfer is not a new concept.
-Back in the 19th century Nikola Tesla has experimented wirelessly lighting lamps several kilometers away.
+Back in the 19th century Nikola Tesla has experimented wirelessly lighting lamps several kilometres away.
 However, due to several factors such as the dangerous nature of the experiments, low efficiency of power transfer and low funding, the experiments were abandoned and were never sought to be commercially exploited.

 In the present, information travels on electromagnetic waves which are a form of energy, which means that in theory it is possible to transmit energy in a similar fashion.
 This can be done through the use of microwaves, a method which is highly efficient, despite having some disadvantages.
 For example, transferring energy through microwaves requires a line of sight, a clear line where there is no obstruction in between the two points of transmission.
 Furthermore, it is a harmful mechanism for living beings.